Pseudo-nitzschia australis: Toxicity

 Domoic acid (DA) is a neurotoxin known to cause Amnesic Shellfish Poisoning (ASP) in humans and other predators that consume contaminated aquatic organisms that have consumed P. australius.
 DA has been isolated in several species of red algae, but is produced mostly by members of the Pseudo-nitzschia genus.

 The neurotoxicity of DA is due to its classification as a glutamate receptor agonist.
 An agonist causes an increase in cellular function, so it prolong neurological signals after the signal should have ceased to exist.
 In the case of DA, glutamate receptors are activated to open ion-gated channels in neurons, which leads to a variety of neurotoxic effects.
 At high enough doses, an organism will die of DA poisoning, while sublethal levels may cause a diverse range of effects on the central nervous system.
 There have been many experimental studies performed on animals, in addition to analysis of animals that were poisoned by DA in nature.
 Experiments showed that mammals exhibit a variety of behavioral and motor impairments, such as seizing, scratching, twitching, yawning, and head-waving.
 Upon dissection, organisms exposed acutely and chronically to DA were found to have brain lesions along the hippocampus and limbic system.
 Additionally, gross cardiac lesions were found in California sea lions, and retinal lesions found in some but not all species examined.
 DA exhibits both acute and chronic toxicity, and has no known antidote.

+Biosynthesis of Domoic acid involves a coordinated cluster of genes.
+Brunson et al. (2018) used genomic and transcriptomic analyses to identify a unique toxin biosynthesis gene cluster in P. australis, including polyketide synthase (PKS) and nonribosomal peptide synthetase (NRPS) related genes, which are significantly upregulated during bloom events.
+The toxin synthesis pathway is closely linked to intracellular nitrogen metabolism and regulated by environmental factors such as light and nutrient availability.